ISI-apex/hpsc-bsp/README.md

 1. The "build-hpsc-yocto.sh" script, which uses the Yocto framework to build the necessary files for running the QEMU emulation of the Chiplet.
 In the process, it downloads the needed source code from the ISI Github webpage.
 Note the user can specify which commit of each repo should be downloaded within the script.
 2. The "build-hpsc-baremetal.sh" script, which uses a separate toolchain to build the firmware for the TRCH and R52.
 3. The "run-qemu.sh" script, which uses the output from the build scripts above to boot QEMU.
+4. The "create_rootfs_nand.sh" script, which creates nand image file and put root filesystem in the nand image file.

 HPSC Yocto Build
 ----------------